Tugboat: The RockCandy 2019 Ford Ranger

 Electronic transfer case is something that is pretty common.
 And the Ranger has that via a simple dial located next to the shift lever in the center console.
 In addition to that it has “Terrain Modes” – Normal, Grass/Gravel/Snow, Mud/Ruts and Sand.
 (And, incidentally, a recent video for the EU release of the Ranger Raptor also shows Baja as an available mode.)
 These apparently do a bunch of magic in regards to traction control, in addition to being a different way to engage four wheel drive.
 So that was interesting, but not especially noticeable while driving.

 One thing that was very noticeable to me however was the way the truck behaved in four low.
 As I said, I’m used to using four low in manual transmissions with manual transfer cases.
 There, the engine compression does a really good job of slowing down the vehicle when you let off the gas.
-In fact, it is generally preferred to find the right gear and control descent speed that way rather that relying on the brakes.
+In fact, it is generally preferred to find the right gear and control descent speed that way rather rather than relying on the brakes.
 My first attempts to apply this same thinking failed miserably in the Ranger.
 Letting off the gas on a steep, slippery descent in the Ranger didn’t really slow the truck down.
 So I had to rely on the brakes.
 Until I tried out the Trail Control.

 Trail control is essentially cruise control for low speed four wheel drive usage.
 It will allow you to set a speed of up to 20 MPH (10 MPH in four low) and like normal cruise control it controls the throttle for you.
 But it also controls the braking.
 And this is where the magic happens.
 It doesn’t just apply the brakes like you would with the brake pedal.
 Instead, it leverages the computer controlled anti-lock brake system to control the speed on a per-wheel basis.
 Essentially, trail control can manage your descent better than you can with the brake pedal alone.
 The other difference from regular cruise control is that you can use the brake without deactivating the system.